boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 input (bool)
 : Set `true` for input, and `false` for output variable causality. offset (size_t)
-: Offse of the variable (type double) in the FMU provided variable table.
+: Offset of the variable (type double) in the FMU provided variable table.

 #### Returns